Integrating quantum groups over surfaces: Factorization homology

-Given an $E_n$-algebra $\cA$ in an $(\infty,1)$-symmetric monoidal category $\cC$, and a framed $n$-manifold $M$, its factorization homology $\int_M\cA$ is an object of $\cC$ obtained by a canonical integration (or global sections) operation.

-\begin{proposition}[\cite{Lurie2009,Calaque}] The factorization homology $\int_M \cA$ of an $n$-manifold with coefficients in an $E_n$ algebra is identified with the value on $M$ of the topological field theory attached to the $n$-dualizable object $\cA$ of the Morita $n+1$-category. \end{proposition}

-The proposition expresses the locality of factorization homology, which can be phrased as a simple excision property.
-In order to state this property precisely, let us recall some definitions and results on factorization homology, mostly following~\cite{Ayala2012,Francis2012} to which we refer for details.
+We review factorization homology following~\cite{Ayala2017,Ayala2015} to which we refer for details; see also~\cite{Ginot2015} for a survey of the theory.
 In this paper we focus on factorization homology over compact surfaces with boundaries.
-However we will also need to compute factorization homology on simple examples of \emph{manifolds with corners}, i.e. 2-dimensional (paracompact Hausdorff) topological spaces locally modelled on $\RR_{\geq 0}^k \times \RR^{2-k}$.
-Those are particular examples of stratified manifolds, on which factorization homology is well-defined thanks to~\cite{Ayala2012}.
+However we will also need to compute factorization homology on simple examples of \emph{manifolds with corners}, i.e. 2-dimensional (paracompact Hausdorff) topological spaces locally modeled on $\RR_{\geq 0}^k \times \RR^{2-k}$.
+Those are particular examples of stratified manifolds, on which factorization homology is well-defined thanks to~\cite{Ayala2017}.